Hospitality and Event Management

 - All team members must be present to take the online test.
 Team members, not present at testing, are not eligible to advance to the performance.
-If a team consists of only two members and one team member does not test, the team does not qualify for any recognition.

 - Members of the five(5) finalist teams meet for instructions thirty (30) minutes before each team’s scheduled performance.
 Team members will not be sequestered.

 - Teams receive a role-play scenario twenty (20) minutes prior to their scheduled event time.
 Judges receive a copy of the role-play scenario along with suggested questions to ask during each performance.